konker/konker.dev/packages/neverthrow-r/docs/design/v1-reader-function.md

 ## `pipe`

-`neverthrow-deps` does not ship or depend on a `pipe` implementation.
+`neverthrow-r` does not ship or depend on a `pipe` implementation.
 Operators are curried free functions designed to be used with any `pipe` the consumer prefers (or none — direct application works too).

 This is deliberate: the library's purpose is to be a lightweight alternative to effect-ts, so taking on `effect` (or any other fp library) as a dependency just for `pipe` would defeat the point.
 Consumers bring their own.